 1 What is 'Merchandise in Baggage'?
 2

 2 Does 'Merchandise in Baggage' need to be declared?
 2

 3 How to declare 'Merchandise in Baggage' 2

-3.1 Oral declaration 2
+3.1 Oral declaration 3

-3.2 Full declaration 4
+3.2 Full declaration or Internal Market Movement Information (IMMI) 4

-4 How to account VAT for 'Merchandise in Baggage' 4
+4 How to account VAT for 'Merchandise in Baggage' 5

-4.1 VAT on goods sold between Great Britain and Northern Ireland 4
+4.1 VAT on goods sold between GB and NI 5

-4.2 Businesses moving their own goods from Great Britain to Northern Ireland 4
+4.2 Businesses moving their own goods from GB to NI 5

 4.3 Import VAT 5

-5 I need to know more 5
+5 I need to know more 6

-6 Changes to guidance and policy 6
+6 Changes to guidance and policy 7

-If there are any words or acronyms in this document that are unfamiliar, please visit the Jargon Buster or use the search tool on the Northern Ireland Customs & Trade Academy (NICTA) website to find a definition.
+If there are any words or acronyms in this document that are unfamiliar, you can visit the Jargon Buster or use the search tool on the Northern Ireland Customs & Trade Academy (NICTA) website to find a definition.1